-The addition of Neil Young to the Crosby Stills & Nash supergroup in 1969 created great expectations for the band’s second album, Déjà Vu.
-The follow-up didn't disappoint fans, who took the record to No. 1 album after its release in March 1970.
+The addition of Neil Young to the Crosby, Stills & Nash supergroup in 1969 created great expectations for the band’s second album, Déjà Vu.
+The follow-up didn't disappoint fans, who took the record to No. 1 album after its release on March 11, 1970.

 "When we finished the first record, we realized two things: One, that we had a big hit on our hands, because everybody was just wiped on the floor with it, and two, that we would have to go on the road,” Nash told Music Radar.
 “Stephen played every instrument on that record except for the drums and the acoustic guitars that David and I played on our songs.
 He played bass, he played organ, he played lead guitar, he played rhythm guitar, he played everything.
 Captain Many Hands we called him.”

 Jimi Hendrix and Steve Winwood were asked to join CSN but refused.
 Atlantic Records’ head Ahmet Ertegun then suggested Young, Stills’ former bandmate in Buffalo Springfield.
 Nash was underwhelmed with the idea but agreed to meet with Young in New York's Greenwich Village.